mentordigital/Dialogue/ReadMe.md

 ## Upgrading ##

 You should be able to just re-install the package over the top of the previous one.
-We are trying to make sure the installer takes care of everything for you.
+We are trying to make sure the installer takes care of everything for you. test